Culture of Minnesota: Tourism

 In St. Paul, which has a large Irish-American community, there is an annual parade on St. Patrick's Day.
-There is also an annual Irish Fair in Eagan, Minnesota.
+St. Paul also has an annual Irish Fair.
+It was the largest free Irish fair in the U.S. until it began charging for admission in 2021.

 As Minnesota has always had a very large Polish-American population, the Polish Cultural Association of Minnesota hosts an annual Polish Festival in Minneapolis.

 The Minnesota Renaissance Festival takes place every year in Chaska.